Matchstic/mini-drone-lib/README.md

 ## MINI RC -based drone control

 Mega barebones right now.
+Please bear with me as I build out this repo, as well as improving documentation.

 This repo contains utils allowing you to control toy drones over WiFi that make use of the "MINI RC" app (or its many re-skins).

 Need `pip install getkey` to run `localcontrol.py`.
 Keyboard controls: